-Flash drives use USB mass storage device class standard, supported natively by modern operating systems such as Windows, Linux, macOS and other Unix-like systems.
-USB flash drives which have USB 2.0 support can store much more data and also transfer much faster than larger optical disc drives like CD-RW or DVD-RW drives and may be read by many other systems such as the DVD players, automobile entertainment systems, and in a number of other handheld devices such as smartphones and tablet computers, though the electronically almost and by use mostly similar SD card is better suited for those devices.
+Flash drives use USB mass storage device class standard, supported natively by modern operating systems such as Windows, Linux, macOS, and other Unix-like systems.
+USB flash drives which have USB 2.0 support can store much more data and also transfer much faster than larger optical disc drives like CD-RW or DVD-RW drives and may be read by many other systems such as the DVD players, automobile entertainment systems, and in a number of other handheld devices such as smartphones and tablet computers, though the electronically almost and by using mostly similar SD card is better suited for those devices.

-A flash drive consists of a small circuit board carrying the necessary circuit elements and importantly a USB connector, insulated electrically and protected inside a plastic or metal or rubberized case, which can be carried in a pocket.
+A flash drive consists of a small circuit board carrying the necessary circuit elements and importantly a USB connector, insulated electrically, and protected inside a plastic or metal or rubberized case, which can be carried in a pocket.
 For example- The USB connector might be protected by a removable cap or by pulling back into the body of the drive, although it is not likely to be damaged that easily if unprotected.
 Mostly the flash drives use a standard type-A USB connection to connect to a USB port on a PC, but drives for other interfaces also exist.
 USB flash drives normally draw power from the computer via the USB connection.

 There are different types of flash drives.
 Such as-

 They can store anywhere between 128MB to 256GB of data.
 While most of the flash drives use USB 2.0, recently some newer drives on the market offer USB 3.0 with many times the data transfer speed that we currently use.

 As you know now that they’re both small, portable, and used to transfer and store files.
 Now you should keep it in your mind that their differences are noteworthy, but they are hardly rivals in the world of NAND flash storage.
 In spite of that, it is important however to distinguish what makes these memory formats unique so that you can use each of them to their fullest potential.